 CPA Exam Dates and Blackout Dates

-For US test takers, Prometric, whom administers the exam, offers four testing windows each year.
+and blackout dates.
+For US test takers, Prometric, which administers the exam, offers four testing windows each year.
 The windows are as follows:

-It’s important to note that there are also four blackout months per year when the test is not available.
+It’s important to note that, generally, there are also four blackout months per year when the test is not available.
 The blackout months are March, June, September, and December (3rd month of each quarter).

 United States Exam Candidates

 U.S. exam candidates must contact their state’s board of accountancy in order to apply to take the CPA exam as well as verifying CPA test dates.
 Each board has its own set of CPA Exam eligibility requirements,